-This is not a separate tax but a way of paying your income tax in instalments during the year, based on what you expect your tax bill to be.
+Provisional tax isn't a separate tax but a way of paying your income tax in instalments during the year, based on what you expect your tax bill to be.

 If you had income tax of more than $2,500 to pay at the end of any tax year you may have to pay provisional tax for the following year.
 The amount of provisional tax you pay is then deducted from your tax bill at the end of the year.

 When she receives her fortnightly salary payment, PAYE has already been deducted.
 Marnie also receives interest from her bank on the savings she has accumulated.
 Before the interest is paid to Marnie, the bank deducts withholding tax at the correct rate.

 Most payments you receive from your employer will be subject to tax in New Zealand.
 How this tax is collected will depend on whether or not:

-The above PAYE rules apply if:
+The above PAYE rules apply if you're:

-You are only able to join KiwiSaver if:
+You can only join KiwiSaver if you're: